The Vector Heat Method: Preliminaries

 \subsection{Connection Laplacian}

 The \emph{connection Laplacian} \(\ConnectionLaplacian\) is a second derivative on vector fields with many of the same basic properties as the ordinary Laplacian~\(\Delta\): it is negative semidefinite, self-adjoint, and elliptic.
-Just as the ordinary Laplacian can be expressed as the trace of the Hessian, or as the divergence of the gradient (\(\Delta f = \mathrm{tr}(H(f)) = \mathrm{div} \circ \mathrm{grad} f\)), the connection Laplacian associated with a connection \(\nabla\) is given by the trace of the second covariant derivative, or by the composition of the covariant derivative with its adjoint (\(\ConnectionLaplacian X = \mathrm{tr}(\nabla^2 X) = -\nabla^\ast \nabla X\)).
+Just as the ordinary negative semidefinite Laplacian can be expressed as the trace of the Hessian, or as the divergence of the gradient (\(\Delta f = \mathrm{tr}(H(f)) = \mathrm{div} \circ \mathrm{grad} f\)), the connection Laplacian associated with a connection \(\nabla\) is given by the trace of the second covariant derivative, or by the composition of the covariant derivative with its adjoint (\(\ConnectionLaplacian X = \mathrm{tr}(\nabla^2 X) = -\nabla^\ast \nabla X\)).
 Some intuition can be obtained by relating the connection Laplacian to the \emph{vector heat equation}

 Intuitively, the evolution of the vector field \(X_t\) over time will look like a ``smearing out'' of an initial vector field \(X\) (\figref{vector_diffusion}).
 We can make this statement more precise by considering the associated heat kernel \(k^\nabla_t(x,y)\), which describes how a vector at a single point \(x\) will diffuse to all other points \(y\) over time \(t\).
-For points \(y\) that are not on the cut locus of \(x\), we can express this kernel via the series
+For points \(y\) that are not on the cut locus of \(x\), this kernel has the asymptotic expansion

 where the functions \(\Phi_i\) from the scalar heat kernel have been replaced by maps \(\Psi_i\) taking vectors at \(x\) to vectors at \(y\).
 Most importantly, the first function in this series is given by